4dboard/Proxy-yxorP/docs/classes/MongoDB/Operation/Count.md

 * readConcern (MongoDB\Driver\ReadConcern): Read concern.

+  This is not supported for server versions < 3.2 and will result in an exception at execution time if used.

 * readPreference (MongoDB\Driver\ReadPreference): Read preference.

 * session (MongoDB\Driver\Session): Client session.

+  Sessions are not supported for server versions < 3.6.

 * skip (integer): The number of documents to skip before returning the documents.